What Is the Digestive System?

-Food is the body's fuel source.
-The nutrients in food give the body's cells the energy and other substances they need to operate.
-But before food can do any of these things, it has to be digested into small pieces the body can absorb and use.
+Food is our fuel, and its nutrients give our bodies' cells the energy and substances they need to work.
+But before food can do that, it must be digested into small pieces the body can absorb and use.

-The digestive system is made up of the alimentary canal and the other abdominal organs that play a part in digestion, such as the liver and pancreas.
-The alimentary canal (also called the digestive tract) is the long tube of organs — including the esophagus, the stomach, and the intestines — that runs from the mouth to the anus.
-An adult's digestive tract is about 30 feet long.
+The digestive system is made up of the alimentary canal (also called the digestive tract) and other organs, such as the liver and pancreas.
+The alimentary canal is the long tube of organs — including the esophagus, stomach, and intestines — that runs from the mouth to the anus.
+An adult's digestive tract is about 30 feet (about 9 meters) long.

-As the teeth tear and chop the food, saliva moistens it for easy swallowing.
-A digestive enzyme called amylase (pronounced: AH-meh-lace), which is found in saliva, starts to break down some of the carbohydrates (starches and sugars) in the food even before it leaves the mouth.
+As the teeth tear and chop the food, spit moistens it for easy swallowing.
+A digestive enzyme in saliva called amylase (pronounced: AH-meh-lace) starts to break down some of the carbohydrates (starches and sugars) in the food even before it leaves the mouth.

-Swallowing, which is accomplished by muscle movements in the tongue and mouth, moves the food into the throat, or pharynx.
-The pharynx (pronounced: FAR-inks), a passageway for food and air, is about 5 inches long.
-A flexible flap of tissue called the epiglottis (pronounced: ep-ih-GLAH-tus) reflexively closes over the windpipe when we swallow to prevent choking.
+Swallowing, done by muscle movements in the tongue and mouth, moves the food into the throat, or pharynx (pronounced: FAIR-inks).
+The pharynx is a passageway for food and air.
+A soft flap of tissue called the epiglottis (pronounced: ep-ih-GLAH-tus) closes over the windpipe when we swallow to prevent choking.

 From the throat, food travels down a muscular tube in the chest called the esophagus (pronounced: ih-SAH-fuh-gus).
 Waves of muscle contractions called peristalsis (pronounced: per-uh-STALL-sus) force food down through the esophagus to the stomach.
 A person normally isn't aware of the movements of the esophagus, stomach, and intestine that take place as food passes through the digestive tract.

-At the end of the esophagus, a muscular ring called a sphincter (pronounced: SFINK-ter) allows food to enter the stomach and then squeezes shut to keep food or fluid from flowing back up into the esophagus.
-The stomach muscles churn and mix the food with acids and enzymes, breaking it into much smaller, more digestible pieces.
+At the end of the esophagus, a muscular ring or valve called a sphincter (pronounced: SFINK-ter) allows food to enter the stomach and then squeezes shut to keep food or fluid from flowing back up into the esophagus.
+The stomach muscles churn and mix the food with digestive juices that have acids and enzymes, breaking it into much smaller, digestible pieces.
 An acidic environment is needed for the digestion that takes place in the stomach.
-Glands in the stomach lining produce about 3 quarts of these digestive juices each day.

 The small intestine is made up of three parts: